-Cedar raised bed make gardening easier, more accessible, more economical, and more efficient.
-But often a cedar raised bed can cost hundreds of dollars.
-With this plan, I figured out how to create raised cedar beds - deep ones - for about $10 each.
+Cedar raised beds make gardening easier, more accessible, and more efficient.
+But a cedar raised bed can cost hundreds of dollars.
+With this plan, we use cedar fence pickets to build them for about $10 each!

 6 Cedar Fence Pickets